mkorman/SfQuery/SfQuery/README.md

-SFQuery
+#SFQuery

-Utility tool to query the data in a Salesforce org using the REST API.
+A command-line tool to query the data in a Salesforce org using the REST API.